jarrett-m/Legrand_Autologin/README.md

 You can adjust username and passwords in the names_and_pass.txt file, format:
 {USERNAME} {PASSWORD}
 One username and password per line.
+If issues occure let me know, or watch the included videos

 Log file will not be cleared every run, as it just appends all logins.